-The Story Behind the Trends - The percentage of young people living in overcrowded accommodation has been quite static over the years with Belfast above the NI average and Castlereagh below.
+The Story Behind the Trends

+- The percentage of young people living in overcrowded accommodation has been decreasing across the Western Area since 07/08, with the exception of Derry.
+All areas are below the NI average except for Derry.

 Number of Families with Children Presenting to the NIHE